sagemath/sagewiki_to_gh-2022-10-10/gsoc09.md

  * Improvements to interact
  * Add support for making presentations
  * Enhance export capabilites create methods for well designed PDF, LaTeX (with or without SageTeX) or ODF output.
+ * master-notebook, collection of other notebooks for a script or book.
+ * enhance history and snapshot capabilites.
  * ...

 === Interfaces to Sage ===